pegons/microservice_infrastructure/README.md

 Before we start, remember to download my other two repositories microservice1 and microservice2, and put them on the same level as this one.
 link:

 https://github.com/pegons/microservice1

 https://github.com/pegons/microservice2

 ## Getting started

 - Once the three repos are at the same level, enter DDD_laravel_rabbitmq_template and execute:

 - docker-compose build

 - If it is the first time you run it, it will take about 15-20 min to install everything.

 - Once the process is finished, execute:

--docker-compose up
+   - **docker-compose up**

-- I have left a large part of the process automated, I would only need to enter the mainDB database (port 33066) and create the microservice1 and microservice 2 databases, to be able to execute the migrations in each of the microservices.
+    - I have left a large part of the process automated, I would only need to enter the mainDB database (**port 33066**) and create the microservice1 and microservice 2 databases, to be able to execute the migrations in each of the microservices.

--Once done, go to http: // localhost: 15672 / and check that the microservice1_queue, and microservice2_queue have been created.
+  - Once done, go to **http://localhost:15672/** and check that the microservice1_queue, and microservice2_queue have been created.

 # #KONG